 That’s a good thing, but your furniture may have sustained damage from those earlier changes.
 You should address this with a professional wood furniture resource to explore your options for repair and restoration services, especially if your furniture creaks and cracks when your congregants sit down!

 Because wood is a natural material, it expands and contracts with swings in temperature (and corresponding fluctuations in relative humidity).
 Applied finishes can also be damaged by exposure to bright sunlight over time.

 Keeping a relatively consistent room temperature and humidity level within your sanctuary or other worship space is one of the best approaches to maintaining worship furniture.
 Additionally, you may want to explore options for UV light filtration on large sanctuary windows not made from stained glass to minimize fading.

 Ready to Begin a Worship Furniture Upgrade Project?

-If your current wood worship furniture is damaged and/or challenging to maintain, New Holland Church Furniture is ready to help your congregation discover the joy of upgrading to the best furniture available today.
-Built to last with the highest quality craftsmanship, our unrivaled worship seating, furniture, and architectural woodwork pieces are easy to live with and will ultimately enhance the worship experience for your congregation.
+If your current wood worship furniture is damaged or challenging to maintain, New Holland Church Furniture is ready to help your congregation discover the joy of upgrading to the best furniture available today.
+Built to last with the highest quality craftsmanship, our unrivaled worship seating, furniture, and architectural woodwork pieces are easy to live with, durable, and will ultimately enhance the worship experience for your congregation.

 Give us a call or find a rep in your area to get started, or discover our complete digital Uniquely Custom lookbook now.